 Students enrolled in the Drake University College of Business and Public Administration complete their undergraduate degree of Bachelor of Science in Business Administration in four years.
 Available majors include accounting, actuarial science, data analytics, economics, entrepreneurial management, finance, general business, information systems, international business, management, and marketing.
 Concentrations in insurance and law and business are also available.
 The College allows interdisciplinary majors, combinations of majors, and open business (undeclared) status.
-The College is a member of AACSB International The International Association to Advance Collegiate Schools of Business.
+The College is a member of The International Association to Advance Collegiate Schools of Business.

 Interdisciplinary concentrations are offered in behavior analysis of developmental disabilities, global public health and comparative studies and human resources management.

-In addition, the College of Arts and Sciences, the College of Business and Public Administration, the College of Pharmacy and Health Sciences, and the School of Journalism offer combined 3+3 programs with the Drake University Law School.
+The Drake Law School boasts the only first-year (1L) Trial Practicum in the United States.
+Undergraduate students in the College of Arts and Sciences, the College of Business and Public Administration, the College of Pharmacy and Health Sciences, and the School of Journalism offer combined 3+3 programs with the Drake University Law School.
 Students in this program can obtain their undergraduate degrees in three years in one of the aforementioned colleges or schools, then pursue a law degree for the next three years at the Law School.